jlebunetel/elm-docker-boilerplate/README.md

 $ HOST_PORT=3333 make dev
 ```

-Once the Docker container is built and running, install inside it _Node_ dependencies:
+Once the _Docker Compose_ project is built and is running, please open a new terminal and install inside the main _Docker_ container _Node_ dependencies:
 ```bash
 $ docker exec -it my_app_frontend_1 npm install
 ```